 One can think of pixels from $\{\overline{Y}_{i,j}\}_{i,j=1}^{N}$ as of vertices of a planar graph.
 Let us colour these $N^2$ vertices with the same colours as the corresponding pixels.
 We obtain a graph $G_N$ with $N^2$ black or white vertices and (so far) no edges.

 We add edges to $G_N$ in the following way.
-If any two \emph{black} vertices are "neighbours" (in a way to be specified in the following two paragraphs), we connect these two vertices with a \emph{black} edge.
+If any two \emph{black} vertices are "neighbours" (in a way to be specified below), we connect these two vertices with a \emph{black} edge.
 If any two \emph{white} vertices are neighbours, we connect them with a \emph{white} edge.
 We will not add any edges between non-neighbouring points, and we will not connect vertices of different colours to each other.

 It is crucial how one defines \emph{neigbourhoods} for vertices of $G_N$: different definitions can lead to testing procedures with very different properties.
 The first and a very natural way is to view $G_N$ as an $N \times N$ square subset of the $\mathbb{Z}^2$ lattice.
-We have shown that our method works in this case, see \cite{langovoy_report_2009-035}.

-However, it turns out that the method becomes truly nonparametric and robust when we view our black and white pixelized picture as a collection of black and white clusters on the very specific planar graph, namely, on an $N \times N$ subset of the \emph{triangular} lattice $\mathbb{T}^2$ (obtained from $\mathbb{Z}^2$ lattice by adding diagonals to every square on the lattice).
+The method works in this case, see \citep{langovoy_report_2009-035} and \citep{Langovoy_Wittich_Square}.
+However, it turns out that the method becomes especially robust when we view our black and white pixelized picture as a collection of black and white clusters on an $N \times N$ subset of the \emph{triangular} lattice $\mathbb{T}^2$ (obtained from $\mathbb{Z}^2$ lattice by adding diagonals to every square on the lattice).
 In the present paper, we will work exclusively with triangular lattices.

 We perform $\theta (N)-$thresholding of the noisy image $\{Y_{i,j}\}_{i,j=1}^{N}$ using with a very special value of $\theta (N)$.
 Our goal is to choose $\theta (N)$ (and corresponding $\alpha_0(N)$, see (\ref{6})) such that: